WarStylez/WarStylez/Readme.md

 My name is WarStylez.
 I like to develope and make life more easy and efficent using coding and developing.
 I am currenly part of the israeli ministry of defense's cyber program ( "Magshimim" ).

-I really like to watch formula 1 races 🏎️ and going to the gym 🏋️.

 I have a few templates listed in my profile, you can use them freely.

 For now, I am working on a few projects ( **Some of them are listed below** ).